Something Went Horribly Wrong!

 From the Grammar Police

-And we go to the video archives for Segment 95: Even more hiding in plain sight.
+And we go to the video archives!
+Click for Segment 100: Orange Socks

 Readers: "Something Went Horribly Wrong" features samples of bad writing we see nearly every day.
 You can participate!
 Be our duly deputized “grammar police.”
 Your motto: “To protect and correct.”
 Send in your photos of store signs, street signs, menus, TV news graphics, newspaper headlines, tweets, and so on.
 It doesn’t have to be a grammatical error.
 It can be just what we call “cowardly writing.”
 Include your name and home town so we can credit you properly.
 You're free to add a comment, although we reserve the right to edit or omit.
 Now get out there!
 Send to Eliot@eliotkleinberg.com